Microform Copiers, Readers, and Scanners

 Microcards are smaller, measuring about 3 by 5 inches.
 Microcards (micro-opague or micro-print) images are read by reflecting light off the image rather than through it.
 Microcards cannot be read on the same equipment as microfilm or microfiche.

-Microcard reader
+Microcard Reader

 What is microfiche?